 Based on the project management literature, the lifecycles phase affects the evolution of organizational roles.
 Thus, we apply this lens to identify changes if any organizational roles are identified throughout the project's lifecycle.

-Data rigour and validity
+Data rigor and validity

 To ensure data triangulation, three researchers facilitated "convergent perceptions" (Eisenhardt, 1989).
 In addition, three researchers conducted the coding individually and then reviewed to cross-validate the typology or recurring themes and codes (Lee, 1999).
 Therefore, this ensured the high reliability and rigor of our study.